Versent/saml2aws/README.md

 Powershell, and fish shells are supported as well.

-If you use `eval $(gossamer3 script)` frequently, you may want to create a alias for it:
+If you use `eval $(gossamer3 script)` frequently, you may want to create an alias for it:

 zsh:
 ```